4477abc/MacroAlpha/README.md

 #### Data Quality Notes
 - Bloomberg may return `#N/A` or `--` for missing data points; these are handled as NULL in the database
-- Some date columns may be incomplete (especially in financials files); use `fix_dates.py` to populate missing dates
 - Wide-table format requires parsing logic to extract ticker-field pairs (see `etl_import.py`)

 All source data files are available in the project repository: [https://github.com/4477abc/MacroAlpha](https://github.com/4477abc/MacroAlpha)